Proj Name: Scumco & Sons Site Migration

-In early 2020, Nick S. of Scumco and Sons expressed interest in improving their sites performance during a migration to Shopify.
-Scumco and Sons is based in Pittsburgh, Pennsylvania and is well known in the skateboarding community.
+In early 2020, Nick S. of Scumco and Sons expressed interest in improving the performance of their sites during migration to Shopify.
+Scumco and Sons are based in Pittsburgh, Pennsylvania, and is well known in the skateboarding community.
 Though their products can be found in skate shops internationally, Nick found their online presence to be lackluster.
-By developing a more user friendly website, Nick aimed to establish Scumco and Son’s global online presence.
+By developing a more user-friendly website, Nick aimed to establish Scumco and Son’s global online presence.

 I also focused on the labeling of the pages in the navigation bar.
 By consolidating the pages of archived products to one page and titling it "Archive" it would clearly communicate the products are not currently available.

-The site was launched Jan 29, 2020 and had a great reception.
+The site was launched on Jan 29, 2020 and had a great reception.
 For the purpose of evaluating the user experience, I compared the KPI from February 2020 with February 2019.
-The results of which are discussed below.

-The improvements to the user experience of the Scumco & Sons online store site resulted in higher conversion rates and greater visibility on social media, and web searches resulting in higher site traffic.
-Compared to the same months in 2019, the site saw a traffic more than doubled with 649 visitors to the site.
+Compared to the same months in 2019, the site saw traffic more than double with 649 visitors to the site.
 The improvements to the user experience also resulted in an increased conversion rate of .70%.
-Nick was very satisfied with the performance of the new site and increased user base.
+Nick was very satisfied with the performance of the new site and the increased user base.

 In the event that my services are needed to continue improving the client’s site, I would further develop site traffic from backlinks to raise further awareness about Scumco & Sons in the skateboard community.
 The alterations I was able to execute garnered great results and I look forward to further developing the user experience for skate companies and their patrons.